-This is to certify that (student's name) has my permission to ride from the (sport) athletic contest on (date) from (location of contest) with · I certify that I am personally transporting the above e-named student.
-(Signature of Parent/Guardian) The adult responsible for transportation must perso following an event prior to a student leaving with the nally see the advisor or coach in charge when taking a student he adult. • rict's athletic rules requires a student to ride the buses to and uirement will release the Fox Chapel Area School District from I agree to release the Fox Chapel Area School Distrito the above stated transportation. ct and its employees and officers from all liability with reference This form must be signed by the athletic director or coach must retain this form. head coach prior to departure from Fox Chapel Area.
-The head Signature of Parent or Guardian Signature of Head Coach Signature of Athletic Director
+Inis is to certify that (student's nam ie) nas my permission to ride to the e \square to the (sport) athletic contest \square from the (sport) a thletic contest on (date).
+I certify that I am personally transporting the ab ove-named student or am entru sting that responsibility to (name o f entrusted adult).
+(Signature of Parent/C Guardian) The adult responsible for transportation must perfollowing an event prior to a student leaving wit • n in charge when taking a student I understand that the Fox Chapel Area School D from all athletic events and deviation from this r liability for any adverse results which may occur. equirement will release the Fox I agree to release the Fox Chapel Area School Di to the above stated transportation. strict and its employees and off cers from all liability with reference This form must be signed by the head coach p retain this form. rior to departure from Fox Ch apel Area.
+The head coach must Signature of Parent or Guardian Signature of Head d Coach